Hurricane Sally Threatens Gulf Coast With a Slow Drenching

 In addition, scientists have been seeing tropical storms and hurricanes slow down once they hit the United States by about 17% since 1900, and that gives them the opportunity to unload more rain over one place, like 2017’s Hurricane Harvey in Houston.

-In Jackson, Mississippi Gov. Tate Reeves said the hurricane could dump up to 20 inches (51 centimeters) of rain in the southern part of the state.
+In Mississippi, Reeves said Sally could dump up to 20 inches (51 centimeters) of rain on the southern part of the state.
 Shelters opened, but officials urged people who are evacuating to stay with friends or relatives or in hotels, if possible, because of the coronavirus.

 People in shelters will be required to wear masks and other protective equipment, authorities said.